 - Our Telemetry SDKs

-- The Metric API (the underlying API used by the tools above)
+- The Metric API (the underlying API used by the above tools)

-To query this data, you could use a NRQL query like:
+To query this data and see its attributes ("dimensions"), you could use a NRQL query like:

 Select * from Metric